-Look at this tweet that’s referencing to a recent Blizzard’s games downtime: World Of Warcraft, Diablo III, and other popular online games all were unreachable.
+Look at this tweet that’s referencing a recent Blizzard games downtime: World Of Warcraft, Diablo III, and other popular online games all were unreachable.
 I guess that day will now be on any nerd’s calendar marked as the day the world ended for a while 🙂

-My point being, yep, people who want to break into your website or mess around with it are a well-known segment of the Web.
+My point is, yep, people who want to break into your website or mess around with it are a well-known segment of the Web.
 Everybody has to deal with them, not only big players such as Blizzard here.
 What about your website, then?
-Well, if you’re not sure your website has been hacked, run a Sucuri sitecheck and see what results you get.
-If your website has no malware affecting it, just go over these FAQ on WordPress Codex and try to gather more info about what’s causing it to go offline or run weirdly.
+Well, if you’re not sure your website has been hacked, run a Sucuri site check and see what results you get.
+If your website has no malware affecting it, just go over these FAQs on WordPress Codex and try to gather more info about what’s causing it to go offline or run weirdly.

-If you’re under a DoS/DDoS attack things might change and (again) the quality of your hosting provider plays a key role here, based on their architecture, infrastructure, or expertise that a more professional service is (usually) able to provide.
-So if your website is currently down or unreachable, you should contact your hosting provider as soon as you realize your situation and share with them all information you have.
-How did you find it out?, Are you able to login?, What other weird things did you notice happening?, are good questions to start your conversation with your hosting provider.
+If you’re under a DoS/DDoS attack, things might change, and (again) the quality of your hosting provider plays a key role here, based on their architecture, infrastructure, or expertise that a more professional service is (usually) able to provide.
+So if your website is currently down or unreachable, you should contact your hosting provider as soon as you realize your situation and share with them all the information you have.
+How did you find it out?
+Are you able to log in?
+What other weird things did you notice happening? are good questions to start your conversation with your hosting provider.

 Need help with security?
 Post your project here and have a hand-picked WordPress expert work on your website immediately.

 Downtime and outages are like getting older: it will happen to you, and there’s nothing you can do to stop it forever.
 As with aging, you’re faced with plenty of possibilities in which you could slow that process down a bit, meaning you can lower the chance for your website to be offline and/or unreachable.
 How?
-By picking a good hosting company, improving your overall security on a regular basis, and backup the hell out of it as the three foundations of your approach.
+Go through the list in this article and rule out your issues.
+Picking a good hosting company, improving your overall security on a regular basis, and backup the hell out of it as the three foundations of your approach.

 And don’t ever forget about your most valuable asset: having a strategy to let your customers know what your website is experiencing by keeping their expectations fulfilled.
 Even if your world looks like it is collapsing, theirs is not.